10 Things to do in Anaheim

-Typically the MLB season starts the first week of April, so keep that in mind if you like watching live sporting events.
+Typically the season starts the first week of April, so keep that in mind if you like watching live sports.

 Regardless of what game you catch, check out the Stadium Promenade located across the Santa Ana River.
 It’s located within walking distance to both the Honda Center (Anahiem Ducks) and Angel Stadium.

 The Stadium Promenade has a variety of restaurants including Prime Cut Cafe & Wine Bar, Chili’s, King´s Fish House, Lazy Dog Café, The Pint House, Who Song & Larry’s Cal Mex Cantina and Tilted Kilt Pub & Eatery, to name a few.